-Verse: Go up to the mountain, and bring wood, and build the house; and I will take pleasure in it, and I will be glorified, saith the LORD.
+Verse: Go up into the mountains and bring down timber and build the house, so that I may take pleasure in it and be honored," says the Lord.
 Haggai 1:8

 Haggai's two chapters contain five messages.
 Cyrus, king of Persia, allowed the Jews to return to Jerusalem.
 They got off to a good start worshiping God, but after 16 years, the temple still wasn't completed.
 In 520 B.C., Haggai stepped forward to encourage everyone to get to work.
 Twenty-three days later, the people resumed constructing the temple. ...
-"Consider your ways.
-Go up to the mountain, and bring wood, and build the house; and I will take pleasure in it, and I will be glorified," saith the LORD (1:7-8).
+"Give careful thought to your ways.
+Go up into the mountains and bring down timber and build the house, so that I may take pleasure in it and be honored," says the LORD (1:7-8).
 Note: Eighty years later, the Jews still hadn't rebuilt the wall around Jerusalem.
 It was Nehemiah who finally accomplished that task and brought about a spiritual revival in the nation.